 His passion on development to all scales was his specialty and he was honoured to be one of the steering committee members selected to establish and operate DCIP.

-Amer Sharaf is the Director of Compliance Support and Alliances at the Dubai Electronic Security Center based in the Emirates of Dubai in the United Arab Emirates.
+Amer Sharaf is the CEO of Cyber Security Systems and Services Sector at the Dubai Electronic Security Center based in the Emirates of Dubai in the United Arab Emirates.
 Amer has accumulated a diverse set of skills in his career in the Information Technology field successfully delivering key applications and infrastructure related projects.

 His experience also extends to deploying resilient and highly available data centers catering to key critical systems.
 Amer has considerable experience on city level systems and adopting several disruptive technologies and ensuring that key security principles and technologies are adopted.